 41. Impartiality is one of the criteria for handling specific instances which are set by the procedural guidance of the Guidelines (refer to Article 2).
-A member concerned or any other NCP member shall report, on a case-by-case basis, any perceived conflict of interest or actual conflict of interest which may lead to a lack of impartiality that could have an effect on the handling of the specific instance.
+A member concerned or any other NCP for RBC member shall report, on a case-by-case basis, any perceived conflict of interest or actual conflict of interest which may lead to a lack of impartiality that could have an effect on the handling of the specific instance.
 The member concerned shall assess whether his/her presence is likely to be detrimental to the impartial handling of the specific instance or whether he/she should stand down.
-Should he/she see fit, the NCP Chair may arrange for a discussion of cases of perceived conflicts of interest.
+Should he/she see fit, the NCP for RBC Chair may arrange for a discussion of cases of perceived conflicts of interest.

-These bylaws are published on the website of the French National Contact Point.
+These bylaws are published on the website of the French National Contact Point for Responsible Business Conduct (NCP for RBC)